willeswa/willies.com/src/pages/ultimate-guide-for-authentication-in-django-rest.md

             serializer.validated_data['password'] = _pass
             return super().perform_create(serializer)
 ```
-Now create another user and check the `authentication.user` table again.
+Now, create another user and check the `authentication.user` table again.
 You will notice that the new user's password is hashed.

 We are making progress.
 We can now signup into our Django API.
 Let's now implement login to make the cycle complete.

 ###### 2. Login

-The login serializer is quite similar to the signup serializer with the only diference being the nuber of fields to dislay to the user.
+The login serializer is quite similar to the signup serializer with the only diference being the number of fields to dislay to the user.

 To define the login serializer, add the following code to the `serializers.py` module: